-Pupil Premium, CATCH-UP FUNDING and Sport Premium
+Pupil Premium and Sport Premium

 Pupil Premium is additional funding given to schools to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers.